dashpay/dashcore-lib/README.md

 ## Examples

-Some examples can be find [here](docs/examples.md), below is a list of direct link for some of them.
+Some examples can be found [here](docs/examples.md), below is a list of direct links for some of them.

 * [Generate a random address](docs/examples.md#generate-a-random-address)